College of EngineeringDepartment of Civil and Environmental EngineeringAcademicsGraduateHow to Apply

 For International students: Students MUST SCORE at least 550 on the paper TOEFL (pBT), or 213 on the computer TOEFL (cBT), or 79 on the internet TOEFL (iBT) or 6.5 Overall Band Score on the IELTS.
 On the iBT, students must score a minimum of 16 on the four component parts of the iBT (reading, listening, speaking, and writing).

 Auburn University's ETS institution code for GRE and TOEFL is 1005.

 ≥ 2.75 for undergraduate work and ≥3.0 for graduate work (if applicable).

 More information can be found in the Graduate School Admission Requirements.

 - As a future graduate student, it is very important to identify your major advisor; therefore, you are encouraged to directly contact the faculty and discuss your research interests.
 It is essential to find a major advisor who plans to support your graduate study financially through GRA/GTA positions.
 GRA/GTA financial offers are made by individual professors from their research projects and GTA allocation.
 The department does not make GRA/GTA offers.

 - GRE is typically required.
-Waiving GRE is started from the recommendation from your major advisor.
+Waiving GRE is started with a recommendation from your major advisor.
 You can discuss the GRE waiver with the advisor.
 Without the support/request from the major advisor, GRE is required.